 Consumers should be on high guard whenever an insurance agent tries passing off his or her company’s products as superior to others, by comparing it favourably to other similar insurance products in the market.

 Strictly speaking, they are not supposed to do so, since they are not allowed to advise on other companies’ products.
 If they try to pass off their products as superior to others, remember that they are in a conflict of interest situation.
 Don’t take their word for it.

-#2 Financial Advisors Are Supposed To Be Independent In Recommending You Products
+# 2 Financial Advisers Are Supposed To Be Independent In Recommending You Products

-A financial advisor from an IFA firm is supposed to be independent in recommending you products from different life insurance companies.
+A financial adviser from an IFA firm is supposed to be independent in recommending you products from different life insurance companies.
 They should advise/sell you products in an unbiased way.

 However, always bear in mind that there are limitations.
-Financial advisors, regardless of how unbiased they may be (or claim to be), may have differing level of knowledge in various products.
+Financial advisers, regardless of how unbiased they may be (or claim to be), may have differing level of knowledge in various products.

 Even if you are working through representatives from IFA, make an effort to understand their comparison and on what basis they are making their recommendations.
 Look out for biasness and never accept their recommendations without doing your own research and due diligence.

 #3 Personal Bankers Are Paid A Salary, But That Hardly Make Them “Better”

 Unlike most agents or financial advisers who are paid solely through commissions, personal bankers are employees of the banks they represent.
 They receive a basic salary and commission for the work they do.

 However, just because a person receives a basic salary doesn’t instantly make them “better” to turn to.
 In return for the salary they are paid, most personal bankers are required to meet sales target.
 They do so mainly in two ways.